Sustainable Agriculture Institute

 Policy brief & purpose

-The more we rely on technology to collect, store and manage information, the more vulnerable we become to severe security breaches.
-Human errors, hacker attacks and system malfunctions could cause great financial damage and may jeopardize our company’s reputation.
+The more we rely on technology to collect, store and manage information, the more vulnerable we become too severe security breaches.
+Human errors, hacker attacks, and system malfunctions could cause great financial damage and may jeopardize our company’s reputation.

 For this reason, we have implemented a number of security measures.
 We have also prepared instructions that may help mitigate security risks.
 We have outlined both provisions in this policy.